deepakkumar-iitr/AT3NET/README.md

 ## All Signals Point to Personality: A Dual-Pipeline LSTM-Attention and Symbolic Dynamics Framework for Predicting Personality Traits from Bioelectrical Signals
-### This repo contains our work which has been accepted at ML-CDS 2022.
-Proceedings of our work shall be published in conjunction with the proceedings of MICCAI 2022.
 ###Co-authors: Deepak Kumar, Pradeep Singh, Balasubramanian Raman

-##There are three folders in the repository with names:
-1. Preprocessing
-2. Models
-3. Symbolic Layer

 ## Contents:
 •	Overview of Project